-- Web browser pop-up windows from your Zyxel Device.
+- Web browser pop-up windows from your computer.

 - JavaScript (enabled by default).

 - Java permissions (enabled by default).

-2.1.1 Access the Web Configurator
+3.1.1 Access the Web Configurator

-- 1 Make sure your Zyxel Device hardware is properly connected (refer to the Quick Start Guide). - 2 Launch your web browser.
-If the Zyxel Device does not automatically re-direct you to the login screen, go to http://192.168.1.1. - 3 A password screen displays.
-Select the language you prefer (upper right). - 4 To access the Web Configurator and manage the Zyxel Device, type the default username admin and the randomly assigned default password (see the Zyxel Device label) in the Login screen and click Login.
+- 1 Make sure your Zyxel Device hardware is properly connected (refer to the Quick Start Guide). - 2 Make sure your computer has an IP address in the same subnet as the Zyxel Device.
+Your computer should have an IP address from 192.168.1.2 to 192.168.1.254. - 3 Launch your web browser.
+If the Zyxel Device does not automatically re-direct you to the login screen, go to http://192.168.1.1. - 4 A login screen displays.
+Select the language you prefer (upper right). - 5 To access the administrative Web Configurator and manage the Zyxel Device, type the default user name admin and the randomly assigned default password (see the Zyxel Device label) in the Login screen and click Login.
 If you have changed the password, enter your password and click Login.

-Figure 33 Password Screen
+Figure 34 Password Screen